 I should note that not all shredded memory foam pillows offer adjustability with a zippered opening.
 Personally, I think that the ability to adjust both the firmness and loft of your pillow is indispensable.
 When you buy something non-adjustable it’s quite likely you’re either positioning your head too high or low.

 I slept on it for a couple weeks and formed some conclusions.

-Some of the memory foam “magic” was lost.
+Some of the memory foam “magic” is lost.

 Shredded memory foam offers moldability at the cost of some support.
-Being torn into individual pieces seems to negate a bit of memory foam’s unique ability to conform to your head and neck.
+Memory foam’s unique ability to conform to your head and neck is negated when it’s been torn into individual pieces.
 With a solid memory foam loaf, the material adjacent to the compressed area is all attached as a single uninterrupted piece.
 Traditional memory foam therefore reacts and compresses in coordination, allowing for a more precise “cradling” effect than the shredded memory foam can provide.

 Conversely, shredded memory foam pieces each compress independently.
 This makes the pillow much more more soft and moldable versus firm and supportive.

-Does that meant that shredded memory foam is inadequate?
+Does that mean that shredded memory foam is inadequate?
 Nope.
-Compared to traditional memory foam pillows, support is slightly diminished, but the ability to mold my shredded memory foam pillow into the shape I wanted was far more significant a benefit to me.
+Compared to traditional memory foam pillows, support is slightly diminished, but the ability to mold my shredded memory foam pillow into the shape I wanted is a far more significant a benefit to me.
 It was simply much more comfortable than the traditional memory foam pillows I’d tried previously.

 Shredded memory foam is more breathable than traditional memory foam.

 Traditional memory foam is not very breathable.
 A single piece of dense foam doesn’t allow air to circulate freely so it will absorb and retain the warm humid air generated by your body.
 Conversely, a breathable pillow filling will allow warm air to escape while being replaced with fresh, cool air.